MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 ```

 2. The following statement demonstrates the use of the let statement to declare a dynamic list.
-In the Query Window.
-Enter the following statement and select **run**:
+In the Query Window enter the following statement and select **run**:

 ```KQL